 Encrypted connections also come in handy when you’re using an unprotected public Wi-Fi hotspot, like those found in coffee shops, hotels or other public areas.
 If you’re using a public hotspot, all of your online activities are open to being monitored.
 This includes your online banking, online shopping, bill-paying and other sensitive online activities.

 As for enhancing your online activities, a VPN can also temporarily assign a new IP address to your connected device, making it appear to be in a different area of the world.

 By doing this, it “spoofs” your physical location, fooling online services, like streamers Netflix and Hulu, or gaming servers and other online services, into allowing you to access content that might normally be blocked to users in your area.

 Japanese citizens and visitors to the island country should investigate the benefits of a Virtual Private Network subscription.

-My top choice, ExpressVPN, offers well-protected, speedy connections, a wide-ranging global server network that offers access to geo-blocked content, and top-notch multi-platform app support.
+My top choice, NordVPN, offers well-protected, speedy connections, a wide-ranging global server network that offers access to geo-blocked content, and top-notch multi-platform app support.
 Help is always available thanks to 24/7 customer support.

 For more information or to purchase a subscription, visit the NordVPN website.